rachelesmee/website/foss4guklocal2023/london.md

 * 12:45-13:45: Lunch break

 * 13:45-14:15: **Unconference Session**: A short unconference session where you can offer a 5-6 minute lightning talk on the day on a first come first served basis, so get there early to grab a slot.
-Anything goes here, talk about your passion, your project, your aspiration (slides are optional)
+Anything goes here, talk about your passion, your project, your aspiration (slides are optional). *The unconference session will not be recorded or streamed.*
 * 14:15- 14:45: Local Session Talk: Matt Sandoe	[OS Climate] "Open source data and tools for climate risk, transition & resilience"
 * 14:45-15:15: **Keynote Talk**: Ujaval Gandhi [Google] "Geospatial Careers"